Articles and Reports

 Performance metrics are a critical part of any effective Lean Lab solution, helping to identify issues and directing and driving performance improvements.

 As part of every BSM Lean Lab or Lean R&D project, metrics are developed with these concepts in mind.
-This briefing will describe our Lean Lab approach to performance metrics, demonstrate specific examples and highlight the applications of the approach to include visual displays, reduction of metric data athering workload and applicability to the FDA’s guidance on metrics to facilitate risk based assessments.
+This briefing will describe our Lean Lab approach to performance metrics, demonstrate specific examples and highlight the applications of the approach to include visual displays, reduction of metric data gathering workload and applicability to the FDA’s guidance on metrics to facilitate risk based assessments.

 In laboratories a significant cost is often incurred due to a mismatch between workload demand and actual capacity.